moscajs/mosca/README.md

 ## Features

 * MQTT 3.1 compliant
-* QoS 0 and QoS 1, but without storage
+* QoS 0 and QoS 1
+* Various storage options for QoS 1 offline packets, and subscriptions.
 * Built on top on node.js
 * As fast as it is possible
 * Usable inside ANY other node.js app, see the